-The Wilberforce Memorial, the charity behind the Yorkshire School for the Blind, was set up in response to the death of William Wilberforce in 1833 out of a desire to honour his memory and good works in as fitting a manner as possible.
+The Wilberforce Memorial, the charity behind the Yorkshire School for the Blind, was set up in response to the death of William Wilberforce in 1833 out of a desire to honour his memory and good works in a fitting manner.
 Wilberforce had represented Yorkshire as an MP for 28 years and was an influential voice for the movement to abolish the slave trade.

-It was decided that the establishment of a benevolent institution would best reflect and honour a man widely known for his own benevolence and the committee appointed to carry out the proposals finally decided upon a school for the education and training of the indigent blind.
+It was decided that the establishment of a benevolent institution would best reflect and honour a man widely known for his own benevolence, and the committee appointed to carry out the proposals finally decided upon a school for the education and training of children, and indeed people of all ages, who were blind.

 The general rules of the institution were: